 - Always keep the lid latched when traveling to avoid loss of contents. - Do not force the lid back against the roof of the trailer to avoid damaging the paint on the roof or damaging the gas prop. - The space inside may be utilized as extra storage space.
-This area was designed to accommodate the single LP tank, and waste/sewer water disposal hose.
+This area was designed to accommodate a single LP tank and customer supplied battery.